yonrasgg/TechNomadiX/_posts/2020-03-15-picking-languages-sre.md

 x-axis [Python, Go, Bash, Ruby, JavaScript]

-y-axis "Adoption Percentage (%)" 0 --> 60
+y-axis "Adoption Percentage (%)" 0 --> 100

 bar [40, 10, 30, 15, 10]

 line [50, 25, 25, 12, 15]
 ```

-*Python* saw steady growth as its adoption rose from 40% to 50%, becoming the language of choice for many DevOps tools and tasks. *Go* also experienced significant growth, with its usage increasing from 10% to 25%, reflecting its adoption in cloud-native technologies.
+**Python** saw steady adoption, holding strong with adoption values represented at 40% in one set and 50% in another, affirming its position as a popular choice for DevOps tools and automation.
+Go demonstrated substantial growth, with adoption values shown as 10% and rising to 25%, highlighting its increasing use in cloud-native technologies and infrastructure projects.

 ![Programming Stack]({{ 'assets/img/altumcode-PNbDkQ2DDgM-unsplash.jpg' | relative_url }})